-As for the dino-chicken, Jing Shu decided to put that aside for now.
-She still needed to run more tests on its eggs before figuring out their full potential.
-She scribbled a note in her research journal:
+As for the restless dino-chicken pacing nearby, Jing Shu decided to put that particular anomaly aside for now.
+She still needed to run more rigorous tests on its oversized eggs before figuring out their full potential for her settlement.
+She picked up a pen and scribbled a deliberate note in her research journal, the ink soaking into the paper:

 The usefulness of the dino-chicken and the value of its eggs.

-Still, the fact that a normal rooster turned into a dino-chicken made one thing clear—the Crimson Spirit Spring's effect was tied to time.
-It must've activated the creature's strongest genetic state, forcing it to survive in its most powerful form.
-The algae didn't change because that was already its peak form.
+Still, the undeniable fact that a normal rooster had turned into a prehistoric-looking dino-chicken made one thing very clear—the Crimson Spirit Spring's effect was fundamentally tied to time.
+It must have activated the creature's strongest genetic state, forcing it to survive in its most powerful ancestral form.
+The algae didn't change at all because that was already its peak form.

-As for the red nematodes, the Crimson Spirit Spring had rewound their genetic state to their most frenzied breeding phase, fixing their inability to reproduce.
-From now on, as long as they were soaked in water diluted tens of thousands of times with a drop of the Spirit Spring, they'd return to that hyper-reproductive state.
+As for the red nematodes, the Crimson Spirit Spring had effectively rewound their genetic state back to their most frenzied breeding phase, fixing their previously established inability to reproduce.
+From now on, as long as they were soaked in water that had been diluted tens of thousands of times with just a single drop of the Spirit Spring, they would return to that hyper-reproductive state.

-But there were drawbacks.
+But there were significant drawbacks to this method.
 The red nematodes that had been soaked could only reproduce in their first generation.
-The second generation would have weaker fertility, and by the third, the trait would disappear entirely.
-Since their lifespan was less than seven days, a single drop of the Spirit Spring in several tons of water wasn't enough to sustain them long-term.
+The second generation would naturally have much weaker fertility, and by the third generation, the specific trait would disappear entirely.
+Since their individual lifespan was less than seven days, a single drop of the Spirit Spring in several tons of water wasn't enough to sustain them over the long-term.

-The Crimson Spirit Spring mainly acted as a genetic trigger—a catalyst that could be reused dozens of times until the few tons of water it infused finally evaporated.
-It'd probably take soaking dozens of tons of red nematodes before that happened.
-For Jing Shu, that cost was practically nothing.
+The Crimson Spirit Spring mainly acted as a genetic trigger.
+It was a catalyst that could be reused dozens of times until the few tons of water it infused finally evaporated.
+It would probably take soaking dozens of tons of red nematodes before that finally happened.
+For her, that production cost was practically nothing.

-In other words, once the first generation of red nematodes finished their crazy breeding cycle and died, she'd just soak another batch to continue the process.
+In other words, once the first generation of red nematodes finished their crazy breeding cycle and died off, she would just soak another batch to continue the cycle.

-To maximize results, she decided to add trace amounts of ZS880 into the first-generation breeding pool.
-That should double their reproductive output since the reagent promoted additional cell division, allowing the nematodes to multiply even faster.
+To maximize the final results, she decided to add trace amounts of the ZS880 reagent into the first-generation breeding pool.
+That should double their reproductive output since the reagent promoted additional cell division, allowing the nematodes to multiply even faster than before.

-However, what the red nematodes needed most right now wasn't reagents, but food.
-Algae, which could expand rapidly, was the perfect option.
-If only the nematodes could eat carrion scavengers or creatures infected with the zombie virus, she wouldn't have to bother with all this.
-Thankfully, she had algae to act as a converter.
+However, what the red nematodes needed most right now wasn't chemical reagents, but plenty of food.
+Algae, which could expand rapidly in the right conditions, was the perfect option for them.
+If only the nematodes could eat carrion scavengers or creatures infected with the zombie virus directly, she wouldn't have to bother with all this extra work.
+Thankfully, she had the algae to act as a biological converter.

-That said, the red nematode breeding process was still complicated.
-Jing Shu's plan was: first, collect carrion scavengers and zombie flesh—free resources, since they were everywhere after the apocalypse.
-Then, she'd feed those to special algae that could neutralize toxins, turning the biomass into safe material.
-Finally, she'd feed that algae to the red nematodes, let them reproduce wildly, and process them into edible food to help feed famine-stricken survivors across the country.
+That said, the red nematode breeding process was still quite complicated.
+Her plan was: first, collect carrion scavengers and zombie flesh—free resources, since they were everywhere after the apocalypse.
+Then, she would feed those to special algae that could neutralize the toxins, turning the biomass into safe material.
+Finally, she would feed that algae to the red nematodes, let them reproduce wildly, and process them into edible food to help feed famine-stricken survivors across the entire country.

-So why couldn't anyone else copy this method?
+So why couldn't anyone else simply copy this method?

-Simple.
-Algae could only divide a limited number of times before its cells stopped splitting, which meant it'd stop growing.
-It needed ZS880 to keep reproducing.
+It was simple.
+Algae could only divide a limited number of times before its cells stopped splitting, which meant it would eventually stop growing.
+It needed the ZS880 reagent just to keep reproducing.

-Alright, say someone else also had ZS880 and managed to breed algae.
-Even then, they'd never reproduce Jing Shu's red nematodes without the Crimson Spirit Spring.
-Both components were essential.
+Alright, say someone else also had access to ZS880 and managed to breed the algae.
+Even then, they would never be able to reproduce her red nematodes without the Crimson Spirit Spring.
+Both components were absolutely essential.

-Anyone who'd raised livestock knew about the feed-to-meat ratio—the amount of meat gained from each kilogram of feed.
-If the animal ate less, grew faster, and yielded more, then it was worth breeding.
+Anyone who had raised livestock before knew about the feed-to-meat ratio—the specific amount of meat gained from each kilogram of feed provided.
+If the animal ate less, grew much faster, and yielded more meat, then it was worth breeding.

-So, Jing Shu's breeding model in this apocalypse had two irreplaceable elements: the Crimson Spirit Spring as the genetic trigger, and an abundant supply of algae as feed.
-Without either, it wouldn't work—and that made her method impossible to replicate.
+So, her breeding model in this apocalypse had two irreplaceable elements: the Crimson Spirit Spring as the genetic trigger, and an abundant supply of algae as feed.
+Without either one, it wouldn't work—and that made her method impossible for others to replicate.

-Speaking of the Crimson Spirit Spring, Jing Shu suddenly remembered something.
-She'd recently found that the orange tree she planted in the Cube Space had reverted to its hybrid stage—half pomelo, half tangerine.
-After searching through several agricultural databases, she finally figured it out.
+Speaking of the Crimson Spirit Spring, she suddenly remembered something.
+She had recently found that the orange tree she planted in the Cube Space had reverted to its hybrid stage—half pomelo and half tangerine.
+After searching through several archived agricultural databases, she finally figured it out.

 The Crimson Spirit Spring had the ability to rewind biological genes!